elwin37/seejwork/README.md

 Closest is ~200"

 Will continue with the XMM Slew Survey and Chandra archives to see if there is anything there.

+Chandra:
+Returning 45 field matches within 10 arcmin to TCE 1.
+Would need to actually go to observations and perform source extraction to see if any of the TCE objects are detected...
+Too time consuming for me!
+But upper limits would be available at least.

+XMM-Newton:
+About 150 of the 550 in the first half of the TCE 1 file have coverage within 30 arcmin (most likely from the Slew Survey).
+Returns a list of OBSIDs for further investigation, so likely some detections or upper limits in there too..